ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaborn.rst

    Spatiotemporal distribution of daily precipitation in the period 2005-2014 for six IPCC AR6 regions simulated by two Earth system models (CESM2-WACCM and GFDL-ESM4).
-   Each day in each grid cell in the corresponding regions is considered equally.
+   Each day in each grid cell in the corresponding regions is considered with equal weight.